VarunRamakri7/CoupledWaterAnimation/README.md

 showcase splashes, and foam whereas, orthographic view is meant to showcase breaking waves.

 <img src="media/feb-22-persp.gif" width=20% height=20%> <img src="media/feb-22-ortho.gif" width=20% height=20%>

+* May 24th 2023 - Archiving repository
+Through the last two months I moved the project to a new template and revamped the project entirely.
+It will be available in another repo.